Warrantless searches in the United States: NSA call database

 In May 2006, it was revealed that the Bush administration had also been compiling a database of telephone calls, created by the National Security Agency (NSA) with the cooperation of three of the largest telephone carriers in the United States: AT&T, Verizon, and BellSouth.
 All three companies were paid to provide the information to the NSA.
 It is speculated that the database contains over 1.9 trillion call-detail records of phone calls made after September 11, 2001.
 The database's existence prompted fierce objection from those who viewed it as a warrantless or illegal search – nevertheless, the collection of such third-party information has been authorized by the USA PATRIOT Act, and has been upheld by the courts.

 US Foreign Intelligence Surveillance Court of Review

 In a 2002 opinion entitled In re: Sealed Case No. 02-001, the United States Foreign Intelligence Surveillance Court of Review examined all the significant appellate decisions.
 The court noted all the Federal courts of appeal having looked at the issue had concluded that there was such constitutional power.
 Furthermore, if there was such power, "FISA could not encroach on the president's constitutional power", However, In Re Sealed Case "[took] for granted" that these cases are correct:

 The "balancing test drawn from Keith" is a reference to United States v.
 U.S. District Court, in which the Supreme Court of the United States established a legal test to determine whether the primary use of the warrantless search was to collect foreign intelligence, as per presidential authority, or whether that primary use is to gather evidence for use in a criminal trial.

+Trump administration

+On March 14, 2025, United States Attorney General Pam Bondi issued a directive allowing law enforcement officials to enter the homes of migrants without warrants, citing the 1798 Alien Enemies Act.